How to Start an Organization

 Questions to consider before starting an organization

-- Which category (Academic, Greek, Honorary, Religious, Special Interest, Sports Clubs, or University Sponsored) best describes your organization?
+- Which category (Academic, Cultural, Greek, Honorary, Religious, Special Interest, Sports Clubs, or University Sponsored) best describes your organization?

 - What will you name your new organization?
 Organizational goals and purpose?